Aminel998/credit-card-fraud-detection/README.md

-Here is link to the data set i used for my project https://www.kaggle.com/mlg-ulb/creditcardfraud in csv format
+Here is the link to the data set i used for my project https://www.kaggle.com/mlg-ulb/creditcardfraud in csv format